chef/chef-web-docs/content/quick_start.md

 5. Run Chef Infra Client using the `default.rb` recipe:

     ``` bash
-    $ chef-client --local-mode --override-runlist first_cookbook
+    chef-client --local-mode --override-runlist first_cookbook
     ```

 This will create a file named `test.txt` at the home path on your machine.
 Open that file and it will say
-`This file was created by Chef!`.
+`This file was created by Chef Infra!`.

 -   Delete the file, run Chef Infra Client again, and Chef Infra will put the file back.